The Ultimate Guide to Tokenization

 There are many benefits to tokenizing existing assets.
 Overall, automation and smart contracts can tremendously enhance efficiency in the issuance and management process.
-In addition, tokenization minimizes risks and increases market integrity.
+In addition, tokenization minimises risks and increases market integrity.

 The biggest benefits when tokenizing are the following:

 Arguably among the biggest reasons to tokenize assets is liquidity.
 Assets like equity or real assets can be made more readily available to a larger audience once tokenized.
 Tokenization can also help remove the “liquidity” premium associated with illiquid assets such as real estate or fine art, therefore introducing fairer prices.
-Tokenized assets also enable fractionalization of assets, where it’s infeasible using traditional instruments.
-Once fractionalized, big investments increase in liquidity, as more investors will be able to afford fractions of them than paying for the entire asset.
+Tokenized assets also enable fractionalisation of assets, which is infeasible using traditional instruments.
+Once fractionalised, big investments increase in liquidity, as more investors will be able to afford fractions of them than paying for the entire asset.

 Public blockchains are inherently global in their nature, opening up markets to a broader audience of investors.
 For investors, increased liquidity enables them to quickly enter and exit positions without lock-up periods or big slippage upon sale.